35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: cabbage, ground beef, eggs, cassava flour or psyllium husk powder or chia seed flour, Herbes De Provence, red chili flakes, unrefined sea salt, black pepper, lard or ghee or butter or coconut oil.

-Cabbage rolls have been family favourites for many years, so sometimes it is a good idea to jazz up the flavours a bit to reinvent them as a family meal.
+Cabbage rolls have been family favorites for many years, so sometimes it is a good idea to jazz up the flavors a bit to reinvent them as a family meal.
 These ones take their influence from Italian cuisine and uses herbs and spices to give the seasoning.
 The cabbage rolls can be served on their own, or with a fresh, green salad.
 To keep things low carb, you could swap the cassava flour for chia seeds.

 – Lauren Rabadi

 Ingredients: green cabbage, white onion, ground beef, ground pork, parsley, granulated onion, black pepper, Himalayan pink salt, canned peeled tomatoes with basil leaf, Italian seasoning.

 In this Paleo recipe you get two-in-one as the instructions are there for both the cabbage rolls and a delicious sugar free tomato sauce that you could use as a base for ‘pasta’ dishes!
 The rolls are stuffed with a mixture of ground beef and ground pork, but any combination works well here.
 To give more varied flavors you can also experiment with other fresh herbs instead of parsley.

 Ingredients: butter or ghee, onion, garlic, ground beef, dried dill, ground mustard, salt, black pepper, canned or jarred diced tomatoes, green cabbage, collard greens, carrot.